Neuroscience of music: Pitch

 Sounds consist of waves of air molecules that vibrate at different frequencies.
 These waves travel to the basilar membrane in the cochlea of the inner ear.
-Different frequencies of sound will cause vibrations in different location of the basilar membrane.
+Different frequencies of sound will cause vibrations in different locations of the basilar membrane.
 We are able to hear different pitches because each sound wave with a unique frequency is correlated to a different location along the basilar membrane.
 This spatial arrangement of sounds and their respective frequencies being processed in the basilar membrane is known as tonotopy.

 When the hair cells on the basilar membrane move back and forth due to the vibrating sound waves, they release neurotransmitters and cause action potentials to occur down the auditory nerve.
 The auditory nerve then leads to several layers of synapses at numerous clusters of neurons, or nuclei, in the auditory brainstem.
-These nuclei are also tonotopically organized, and the process of achieving this tonotopy after the cochlea is not well understood.
+These nuclei are also tonotopically organized, and the process of achieving this tonotopy after the cochlea is not yet well understood.
 This tonotopy is in general maintained up to primary auditory cortex in mammals.

 A widely postulated mechanism for pitch processing in the early central auditory system is the phase-locking and mode-locking of action potentials to frequencies in a stimulus.
 Phase-locking to stimulus frequencies has been shown in the auditory nerve, the cochlear nucleus, the inferior colliculus, and the auditory thalamus.
 By phase- and mode-locking in this way, the auditory brainstem is known to preserve a good deal of the temporal and low-passed frequency information from the original sound; this is evident by measuring the auditory brainstem response using EEG.
 This temporal preservation is one way to argue directly for the temporal theory of pitch perception, and to argue indirectly against the place theory of pitch perception.

 The right secondary auditory cortex has finer pitch resolution than the left.
-Hyde, Peretz and Zatorre (2008) used functional magnetic resonance imaging (fMRI) in their study to test the involvement of right and left auditory cortical regions in frequency processing of melodic sequences.
+Hyde, Peretz and Zatorre (2008) used functional magnetic resonance imaging (fMRI) in their study to test the involvement of right and left auditory cortical regions in the frequency processing of melodic sequences.
 As well as finding superior pitch resolution in the right secondary auditory cortex, specific areas found to be involved were the planum temporale (PT) in the secondary auditory cortex, and the primary auditory cortex in the medial section of Heschl's gyrus (HG).

 Many neuroimaging studies have found evidence of the importance of right secondary auditory regions in aspects of musical pitch processing, such as melody.
 Many of these studies such as one by Patterson, Uppenkamp, Johnsrude and Griffiths (2002) also find evidence of a hierarchy of pitch processing.
 Patterson et al. (2002) used spectrally matched sounds which produced: no pitch, fixed pitch or melody in an fMRI study and found that all conditions activated HG and PT.
 Sounds with pitch activated more of these regions than sounds without.
 When a melody was produced activation spread to the superior temporal gyrus (STG) and planum polare (PP).
 These results support the existence of a pitch processing hierarchy.